ACampesinin/Foundryvtt-docker/README.md

 # Foundryvtt-docker
-Image based on foundryvtt based on node
+Image based on foundryvtt based on nodeJS

 Generate the dockefile with: